msteijaert/smurff/README.md

 ## Source installation on Windows using Visual Studio and cmake

+Before continuing installation please check that
+ - cmake version is at least 3.6
+ - Visual Studio version is 2013 or better 2015 because code uses some c++11 features

 ### Install boost

 Download latest version of boost from http://www.boost.org/